Sureshbaliarsingh11/Lab-sample-volumes-Forecasting-ML-Model-build/README.md

+**What is the Problem?**
+Business Problem
+LabCorp experiences fluctuations in lab sample volumes across different:

+Regions
+Demographics
+Insurance groups
+Time periods (seasonality)

+These variations make it difficult to:

+Plan staffing and resources
+Manage inventory and supplies
+Optimize operational efficiency
+Anticipate demand spikes caused by external factors such as weather or disease outbreaks [Volume For...ML Project | Word]

+Objective
+Build a forecasting system that can:

+Predict future monthly sample volumes
+Forecast volumes by region and patient segments Identify key drivers of volume changes
+Provide actionable insights through dashboards and reports [Volume For...ML Project | Word]

+**What Solution Are We Providing?**
+Solution Overview
+The solution is not just an ML model, but a complete end-to-end forecasting platform consisting of:

+Data ingestion from multiple sources
+Data cleansing and preprocessing
+Feature engineering
+Model training and forecasting
+Dashboard visualization
+Continuous monitoring and retraining (MLOps) [Volume For...ML Project | Word]

+Data Sources Used
+The model combines multiple datasets:

+Claims data
+Lab test data
+Patient demographics
+Insurance data
+Climate/weather data
+Derived and missing-value enriched datasets

+Data Sources
+      ↓
+Data Ingestion
+      ↓
+Data Cleaning & Processing
+      ↓
+Data Warehouse / Data Lake
+      ↓
+Feature Engineering
+      ↓
+ML Model Training
+      ↓
+Volume Forecasting
+      ↓
+Dashboard / Reporting
+      ↓
+Business Decisions

 # Lab-sample-volumes-Forecasting-ML-Model-build
 Currently, lab sample volumes vary significantly across regions and time (seasonality, diseases, weather, etc.).
 This makes it difficult to accurately plan resources, inventory, and operations.
 We are building an ML-driven forecasting system that predicts monthly lab volumes using historical data and external factors to enable smarter planning and decision-making.